Stochastic differential equations driven by $G$-Brownian motion with reflecting boundary conditions: Introduction

 \section{Introduction}

-In classical framework, Skorokhod \cite{S1,S2} firstly introduced the diffusion processes with reflecting boundary in 1960s.
-From then on, reflected solutions to SDEs and BSDEs were investigated by many authors.
-For one-dimensional case, El Karoui \cite{EL}, El Karoui and Chaleyat-Maurel \cite{EC} and Yamada \cite{Y} studied reflected SDEs on a half-line, and El Karoui et al.\cite{EKPPQ} obtained the solvability of reflected BSDEs.
-For multidimensional case, the existence of weak solutions to reflected SDEs on a smooth domain was proved by Stroock and Varadhan \cite{SV}.
-After that, Tanaka \cite{T} solved the similar problem on a convex domain by a direct approach based on the solution to Skorokhod problem.
-Furthermore, Lions and Sznitman \cite{LS} extended these results to a non convex domain.
-On the other hand, the corresponding results for reflected BSDEs can be found in Gegout-Petit and Pardoux \cite{GP}, Ramasubramanian \cite{R} and Hu and Tang \cite{HT}, etc.. \\[6pt] Motivated by uncertainty problems, risk measures and the superhedging in finance, Peng \cite {P2, P3} introduced a framework of time consistent nonlinear expectation $\mathbb{E}[\cdot]$, in which a new type of Brownian motion is constructed and corresponding stochastic calculus was established.
-Moreover, Denis et al. \cite{DHP} derived that $G$-expectation $\mathbb{E}[\cdot]$ can be viewed as an upper expectation with respect to a weakly compact family $\mathcal{P}$ of probability measures, and they naturally defined a Choquet capacity $\bar{C}(\cdot)$ on $\Omega$:
+In the classical framework, Skorokhod \cite{S1,S2} first introduced diffusion processes with reflecting boundaries in the 1960s.
+Since then, reflected solutions to stochastic differential equations (SDEs) and Backward SDEs (BSDEs) have been investigated by many authors.
+For the one-dimensional case, El Karoui \cite{EL}, El Karoui and Chaleyat-Maurel \cite{EC} and Yamada \cite{Y} studied reflected SDEs (RSDEs) on a half-line and El Karoui et al. \cite{EKPPQ} obtained the solvability of reflected BSDEs.
+For the multidimensional case, the existence of weak solutions to reflected SDEs on a smooth domain was proved by Stroock and Varadhan \cite{SV1}.
+Subsequently, Tanaka \cite{T} solved the similar problem on a convex domain by a direct approach based on the solution to the Skorokhod problem.
+Furthermore, Lions and Sznitman \cite{LS} extended these results to a non-convex domain.
+The corresponding results for reflected BSDEs can be found in Gegout-Petit and Pardoux \cite{GP}, Ramasubramanian \cite{R} and Hu and Tang \cite{HT} and others. \ Then, a Choquet capacity $\bar{C}(\cdot)$ can be naturally introduced to the $G$-framework: